 The contributor role only allows users to read everything on your website and edit & delete their own posts.
 Publish posts are not allowed.
 While writing their post, they can select those categories available on the admin site and create new tags for that post.

 Contributors also have a hard time making their posts awesome since they can not upload files like images on their own posts.
+Similar to the author role, users can view any comments on your site.
+But they can not do anything with these comments.

+Changing anything on website settings adding plugins or deleting themes are not allowed with this role.
 All in all, it’s a perfect choice if you give access to new User WordPress content creators.

 Subscriber